 These are only the most common reasons.
 The reason why your SSD application got rejected may not even be on this list.
 Regardless of how or why you got rejected, don’t give up hope just yet.
 There’s always another option you can take as long as you have solid legal representation helping you along the way.

 For a free legal consultation with a social security disability lawyer serving Ellenwood, call 404-400-4000

 How to Get Help with Your Social Security Disability Application in Ellenwood

-A lot of Social Security Disability applications get denied due to misinformation or lack of sufficient information.
-Your application will need to demonstrate the severity of your condition can just how much it prevents you from regular work.
+A lot of SSD applications get denied each year.
+Your application will need to demonstrate the severity of your condition and just how much it prevents you from regular work.

 If you are struggling with your application or have been denied SSD benefits, an Ellenwood Social Security Disability lawyer can help.
-Attorneys will experience in SSD will know what to change, alter, or add to strengthen an application.
+Attorneys with experience in SSD law and regulation will know what to change, alter, or add to strengthen an application.

-Most SSD lawyers (like John Foy & Associates) also do not take an upfront fee, and you only pay if they win your case.
-You can get help without worrying about immediate costs, which is already a concern for most SSD applicants.
+Our social security disability attorneys in Ellenwood don’t take any upfront fees, and you only pay if we win your case.
+So you can get help without worrying about immediate costs, which is already a concern for most SSD applicants.

-Talk to a Ellenwood Social Security Disability Lawyer for Free
+Talk to an Ellenwood Social Security Disability Attorney for Free

 John Foy & Associates understands the stress and disappointment that comes with a denied application.
 We also know how overwhelming the application process can be.
 Let us take the weight off your shoulders.

 Call us for a FREE consultation to discuss your case.
 We have been helping SSD applicants get the benefits they need for 20 years.
-To talk to us about your situation, call (404) 400-4000 or contact us online for your FREE consultation.
+To talk to us about your situation, call or contact us online to schedule an appointment today.